Quality check, alignment to reference genome, identification of enriched regions (peak calling) are included.

 Additional analysis on request:

-Differential binding analysis:
+Differential accessibility analysis:

 Identification and annotation (human, mouse, rat, drosophila) of differential chromatin accessibility between samples.